SitanHuang/TaskCentral/README.md

 Users input **priority** (task importance), **weight** (work volume), and an earliest possible start date.
 Instead of an overwhelming list, you receive a concise daily task selection.

 You can use it as a simple list if you'd like.
-But it can scale to your workflow: **stress forecast, Pomodoro timers, time tracking, productivity graphs**, etc.
+But it can scale to your workflow: **dependency trees, stress forecast, Pomodoro timers, time tracking, productivity graphs**, etc.

 Read more here: [The Cookbook](docgen/cookbook.md)